RobertLippai/brickset-tracker-frontend/README.md

 _(Please note: The backend API is hosted on a free-tier service and may take 15-30 seconds to "wake up" on the first visit.)_

 ## Features
+* **Full User Authentication:** Secure user registration and login using JWT.
+The application state is managed globally with Pinia.
+* **Personal Inventory Management:** Authenticated users can view their personal collection, add new sets from the main catalog, and remove sets from their inventory.
 * **Dynamic Set Catalog:** Fetches and displays brick sets from the backend API.
 * **Interactive Filtering:** Users can filter the set catalog by brand in real-time.
 The UI reactively updates based on URL query parameters.
 * **Robust Data Fetching & Error Handling:** Uses `axios` for API calls, includes loading states, and gracefully falls back to placeholder data if the API is unavailable.